Armenians in India: History

 Ottoman and the Safavid imperial conquests of the Armenian highlands in the 15th century meant that many Armenians dispersed across theses empires, with some eventually reaching North India, which was ruled by the Mughal Empire (Northern India).
-During the reign of the Mughal emperor Akbar, Armenians—such as Akbar's third wife Mariam-uz-Zamani and Chief Justice Abdul Hai—gained prestige in the empire.
+During the reign of the Mughal emperor Akbar, Armenians like Chief Justice Abdul Hai—gained prestige in the empire.
 While Armenians gained prestige serving as governors and generals elsewhere in the empire, such as Delhi, Lahore, and Bengal, they lived in enclosed colonies and established churches.
 Armenians worked as merchants, gunsmiths, gunners, priests and mercenaries for some of the Islamic rulers in India, with many noted to have served in the armies of various nawabs in Bengal and Punjab, such as Khojah Petrus Nicholas and Gurgin Khan.